 Commissioner Edward Wolfe, representing Central Kitsap, joined the Kitsap County Board of Commissioners in November 2014.
 He was re-elected in 2018, unopposed, for a second four-year term.
 As Commissioner, he has chaired the Kitsap Public Health Board, Housing Kitsap Board , Kitsap Transit Board, Department of Emergency Management Council and the Board of County Commissioners.
+He currently serves as chair of the Kitsap Regional Coordinating Council.

 Prior to serving as County Commissioner, he was a local attorney, founding the litigation firm Wolfe Law Offices in 1997.
 He is a past president of the Kitsap County Bar Association and a former judge pro tem in county, municipal, and district courts.